appvia/terranetes/docs/reference/providers.terraform.appvia.io.md

 </div>

 <div class="property-description">
-<p>SecretRef is the reference to the secret containing the credentials</p>
+<p>SecretRef is a reference to a kubernetes secret.
+This is required only when using the source: secret.
+The secret should include the environment variables required to by the terraform provider.</p>

 </div>